 Professor Morris is the Curator of EASTinternational the international open submission exhibition, which has been realised in collaboration with a series of eminent invited selectors since 1991.
 Her activities as a curator and a writer have been concerned with issues of perception, conceptual art, and resistance in art and politics.
 She was responsible for the first UK exhibitions of several now well-recognised artists including Agnes Martin (1974), Bernd & Hilla Becher (1974-75) and Gerhard Richter (1977).
 Professor Morris is a Principal Investigator for the major AHRC funded research project ‘Picasso; Peace and Freedom’ with Tate Liverpool, the Albertina (Vienna) and the Louisiana (Copenhagen).
 Find out more about Professor Lynda Morris.

-Dr Hillier’s practice and research as a designer is currently focused on ‘Sylexiad’, a series of typefaces he designed and developed for the adult dyslexic reader.
+Dr Hillier has been a practicing designer and lecturer for 25 years.
+During that period he undertook doctoral research that resulted in the design of the Sylexiad range of fonts for adult dyslexic readers.
 The research employed a series of comparative typeface testing techniques concerning legibility and readability to establish data that informed the design of the fonts.
 ‘Sylexiad’ has been featured in the design magazines ‘Novum’ (May 2008) and ‘Étapes’ (July 2008) and a paper about the research has been peer-reviewed in ‘The Journal of Writing in Creative Practice’ (2008).
+Dr Hillier is currently working on developing a research project around the idea of ‘Design Practice as Palimpsest’.
 Find out more about Dr Rob Hillier.

 Dr Maffei’s research focuses on modernism, consumption and gender in American design 1918-1939.
 He has published academic articles in Design Issues (MIT Press) and The Journal of Design History (Oxford University Press).
 He has contributed chapters to Art Deco (V&A Publications) and The Design and Manufacture of Popular Entertainment (Manchester University Press, forthcoming).
 Dr Maffei has appeared on the Channel Five television series ‘Art Deco’ and was a consultant for the V&A exhibition, Art Deco, 2003.
 He organised and chaired the Design History Society’s international conference, Sex Object: Desire and Design in a Gendered World, 2003.
 Find out more about Dr Nic Maffei.